WORK: LOGOS

 We used the brain!

-Heather Hansen is a “global speech coach” who wishes that people from all corners of the world would speak and understand each other.
-She contributes to this by helping people perform a clearly pronounced “global English.”
-I have taken some of her courses and worked with her 1:1.
-If people in the English-speaking world can understand anything I am saying, it is all because of Heather.
-In 2015 we worked on creating a logo and a visual brand for her “Global Speech Academy.”
-It was a very exciting process.
-Almost 10 years after we did this work, Heather wrote this post on LinkedIN.
-I was moved to tears.
+Heather Hansen is a “global speech coach” who dreams of a world where people from all corners of the globe can speak and understand one another.
+She contributes to this vision by helping people master clearly pronounced “global English.”
+I’ve taken some of her courses and worked with her one-on-one, and if anyone in the English-speaking world can understand what I’m saying, it’s entirely thanks to Heather.

 Working together to achieve goals